 Google

-Geocaching: Treasure Hunting in Highland
+Geocaching: Teach Your Kids Geography While Treasure Hunting in Michigan

 “The basic idea of geocaching is to have people set up caches all over the world, and then share the locations of these caches on the internet,” according to information on the geocaching website, http://www.geocaching.com.
+The website states that geocaching is “the sport where you are the search engine.”

 Those who hide the caches rate them 1-5 for difficulty and terrain.
 Once a cache is hidden and then posted, others can go to the website and obtain the coordinates as well as other clues as to where the cache is hidden.